PHTX 400. Drugs and Their Actions. 3 Hours.

 PHTX 644.
 Forensic Toxicology.
 3 Hours.

-Semester course; 2 lecture and 2 laboratory hours.
+Semester course; 2 lecture and 3 laboratory hours.
 3 credits.
-Lecture and demonstrations in which common poisons and groups of poisons are discussed as to detection, diagnosis and treatment of poisoning.
-Demonstrations include basic principles of analytical toxicology, forensic science and courtroom testimony.
+Course focuses on common poisons and groups of poisons as to detection, diagnosis and treatment of poisoning, along with basic principles of analytical toxicology, forensic science and courtroom testimony.
+There is a significant laboratory component.
 Crosslisted as: FRSC 644.

 PHTX 690.
 Pharmacology Research Seminar.
 1 Hour.